 The Giant Honey Bee

-Giant honey bees are better known by their Sinhala name which is bambara.
-The bambaru—especially those atop Sigiriya—have an unfortunate reputation for being vicious.
+Giant honey bees are better known by their Sinhala name which is Bambara.
+The Bambara—especially those atop Sigiriya—have an unfortunate reputation for being vicious.
 But their defensiveness owes to the fact that they—like the dwarf honey bees—build fragile, exposed nests in open areas.
 So it is best to be cautious in any area where giant honey bees have made nests.

 The Dammar Bee

-This is the only variety of stingless bee in Sri Lanka.
-While the other species of honey bees in the island use their sting to defend their nests, the dammar bees defend their colonies by biting intruders.
+This is the only variety of stingless bees in Sri Lanka.
+While the other species of honey bees on the island use their sting to defend their nests, the dammar bees defend their colonies by biting intruders.